Frequently Asked Questions

 Q. How do I order a transcript?

-A. Instructions for ordering transcripts are available on ISIS under My Record.
+A. Instructions for ordering transcripts are available on Student Self Service in ONE.UF under My Record.
 For mailed-in requests, a hand-written signature is required to release transcripts.

 Q. I took classes at another college this summer.
 Have you received my credits?